Idaho health centers provide affordable, accessible, high-quality primary healthcare to Idahoans across the state.

 IDAHO'S HEALTH CENTERS

-- Provide healthcare to nearly 1 in 10 Idahoans
+- Provides health care to 1 in 9 Idahoans

 - Primary health services available on a sliding fee

 - Deliver primary medical, dental & behavioral health

 Community Health Center Network of Idaho, (CHCNI) was created on May 14, 2012 and currently consists of 14 Federally Qualified Health Centers (FQHCs).